 Hanming Fang is Class of 1965 Term Professor of Economics at the University of Pennsylvania.
 He is an applied microeconomist with broad theoretical and empirical interests focusing on public economics.
-His research covers topics ranging from discrimination, social economics, welfare reform, psychology, and economics to public good provision mechanisms, auctions, health insurance markets, and population aging.
+His research covers topics ranging from discrimination, social economics, psychology and economics, and welfare reform to public good provision mechanisms, auctions, health insurance markets, and population aging.
 In 2008, Professor Fang was awarded the 17th Kenneth Arrow Prize by the International Health Economics Association (iHEA) for his research on the sources of advantageous selection in the Medigap insurance market.

 Professor Fang is currently working on issues related to insurance markets, particularly the interaction between the health insurance reform and the labor market, and the alternative health insurance reform proposals.
 He also studies the Chinese economy, particularly on issues related to population aging and social security.